scalar-labs/scalardb/docs/configurations.md

 ### Two-phase commit support

-ScalarDB supports two-phase commit transactions.
-With two-phase commit transactions, you can execute a transaction that spans multiple processes or applications, like in a microservice architecture.
+ScalarDB supports transactions with a two-phase commit interface.
+With transactions with a two-phase commit interface, you can execute a transaction that spans multiple processes or applications, like in a microservice architecture.

-For details about using two-phase commit, see [Two-Phase Commit Transactions](two-phase-commit-transactions.md).
+For details about using two-phase commit, see [Transactions with a Two-Phase Commit Interface](two-phase-commit-transactions.md).

 ## Configuration example - App and database